Pelicans vs. Grizzlies Player Props Betting Odds

 |5.5 (Over: -115)

+- The 14.5-point prop total set for Jonas Valanciunas on Tuesday is 0.4 less than his scoring average on the season (14.9).

-- He 1.4 made three-pointers average is 0.1 lower than his over/under on Tuesday.
+- He collects 10 rebounds per game, 0.5 fewer than his prop bet on Tuesday.

 Get tickets for any NBA game this season at Ticketmaster!